Lance1997/svelte-todo-demo/README.md

 Use the Theme button to also switch between the dark and light theme of the app.

-### NOTE:
-* To host on gh-pages, I added my **dist** directory, ideally the **dist** directory is the build of the app in production and so is not supposed to be published here.
-* You can uncomment this directory in your .gitignore file to ignore this directory in your project, in case you want to upload it to github.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).